Pull the plug on scammers

 Hit “delete” on fraudsters trying to trick you!
 Use these six tips to help you identify common scams, protect your personal data, and outsmart scammers who stand to gain from your pain.

-5. Keep your guard up.
-Scammers often take advantage of current events, which has led to a host of COVID-related scams recently.
-Watch for scams claiming that you’ve been exposed to the virus and then asking you to click on links, fraudulent emails about government stimulus checks, and offers for cures or fake products and services.
-Also, stay alert for those pervasive romance/dating scams in which you’re asked to pay for health care or travel expenses for someone you’ve never met in person
+- Keep your guard up.
+Scammers often take advantage of current events, such as a health scares, national or world catastrophes, and even fake news to entice or scare you into action.
+Also, stay alert for those pervasive romance/dating scams in which you’re asked to pay for health care or travel expenses for someone you’ve never met in person.

 Keep in mind: If it seems too good to be true, it probably is.
 Don’t fall for it!